 Andreas: Consulting, I want to try that out, but time will show.

 Bernhard: In general, I think it is a fun city.
-I am fonder of larger metropolitan areas, so for me, Frankfurt is a bit small but it’s great in terms of employment, all the banks and consultancies and so far, they are all here.
+I am fonder of larger metropolitan areas, so for me, Frankfurt is a bit small but it’s great in terms of employment, all the banks and consultancies, they are all here.
 I had a great experience here with the MIEEP program, I met a lot of great people and enjoyed meets around the city.
 Yeah, it’s a nice city!

 Pooya: It’s a nice city although it is small compared to the previous cities that I was living in, Teheran in Iran and Istanbul in Turkey, both of them have a population of more than 10 million people.
 So here it’s quite small for me, but it is fine.

 Muzayyan: I love it.
 I like Frankfurt, the climate isn’t that cold.
-But yeah, its nice here and people are nice, too.
+It's nice here and people are nice, too.

-Nicole: Very good.
+Nicole: Very much.
 The city offers a lot.
 There are cool bars once you discover them.
-What’s your advice for a good bar?
-“Tannenbaum” in Bockenheim, or also “Die gute Stute” in Gallus.
+What's my advice for a good bar?
+"Tannenbaum" in Bockenheim or "Die gute Stute" in Gallus.

-Ida: Super.
-I am living here since my bachelor and I thought that I would move after my bachelor's.
+Ida: Superb.
+I have been living here since my bachelor's.
+At first, I thought that I would move after my bachelor's.
 But then I fell in love with Frankfurt and stayed.

 Christina: I really value the short distances.
 Frankfurt combines many things: great employment opportunities, internationality, cultural and leisure opportunities and more parks and green areas than I expected.
 And all this in a city that is rather small compared to other big cities in Germany or the world.
 I need less than 30 minutes to go to university and some of my fellow students even take their bikes.

 Pooya: For university, I don’t actually need it, but for daily life it’s different.
 In Frankfurt, it is okay because everybody speaks English.
-In Germany in general, it is not that easy, but personally, I don’t speak that much German, I am really really basic.
+In Germany in general, it is not that easy.
+Personally, I don’t speak German that well.
 I can just catch up some words in the whole sentence and I can grasp what they talk about.
 But up to now, I did not need that much German.

 Muzayyan: Learn German!
 I think it is really important, for daily life.
 For university not that much - but maybe for communication it would be easier.
-For daily life, however, and if you want to work it’s really important.
-Have you tried finding a job?
-Yeah, I have checked some jobs and they require German.
-When I see that I get frustrated.
-It would be easier if I had the German C1 level.
+For daily life, however, and if you want to work, it’s really important.

-Andreas: It is very important for both, you can get by with English but you don’t really feel like you belong and you can’t identify with the place if you don’t know the language.
-So you really need to get that out of the way first.
+Andreas: You can get by with English, but you don’t really feel like you belong, and you can’t identify with the place if you don’t know the language.
 And regarding my classmates as well, I would love to be able to communicate with them on their level of German.
 That would be much better.
-You’re always stuck as a foreigner, somewhat left out.
-So yeah, it’s crucial.
+You’re always stuck as a foreigner.
+So, it’s crucial.

-Muzayyan: I don’t know yet, because I haven’t finished it yet.
-It’s a well-structured program I would say and if you have an interest in international economics then you should do it, but as my friend said, don’t expect to learn a lot about the financial side, it’s more about economics.
+Muzayyan: It’s a well-structured program I would say and if you have an interest in international economics then you should do it, but don’t expect to learn a lot about the financial side, it’s more about economics.

 Nicole: Yes, definitively, I would do it again.